ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

 After you make your selection for the programming language and/or framework, the next selection
-will have so many options, it might scroll past your desired service.
+will have so many options, it might scroll past your wanted service.
 As you can see in the example, we
 wish to use a simple Node.js Web App with Express.js.
 Type '6' and press enter.

 ```